Intruder storms arena as Crufts winner announced

 An intruder stormed the arena as the winner of the Crufts dog show was announced on live television.

-The male intruder, who was named by Crufts organisers as a protester from the animal rights group Peta, was wrestled to the ground in the middle of the show arena, the NEC in Birmingham.
+The man, who was named by Crufts organisers as a protester from the animal rights group Peta, was wrestled to the ground in the middle of the show arena, the NEC in Birmingham.

-Owner Yvette Short, of Edinburgh, had proudly stepped up to the podium with her Best In Show winner – a two-and-a-half-year-old whippet bitch called Tease – when the intruder sprinted on the scene.
+Owner Yvette Short, of Edinburgh, had proudly stepped up to the podium with her Best In Show winner – a two-and-a-half-year-old whippet bitch called Tease – when the commotion unfolded.

-Ms Short quickly grabbed Tease as several men ran down and cornered the protester in front of the live audience who began to boo.
+Ms Short quickly grabbed Tease as several men ran down and cornered the protester in front of a startled live audience.

 The crowd broke into applause as the intruder was taken away.

-Crufts and the NEC Group said they are to review its security procedure as “a matter of urgency” as the scare frightened the dogs and risked their safety.
+Crufts and the NEC Group said they would review security procedures as “a matter of urgency” as the scare had frightened the dogs and risked their safety.

 A Crufts spokesman said: “It appears that protesters from Peta gained unauthorised access to the ring in the main arena at Crufts, and in doing so scared the dogs and put the safety of both dogs and people at risk in a hugely irresponsible way.